GrabiDev/econ-parser/README.md

 # Description
 This script serves paid The Economist digital subscribers, who want to add The Economist Morning Briefing Full Edition to their Flash Briefings on an Alexa-enabled device.
+There is an official `The Economist Morning Briefing` Alexa skill, but there is no way to sign into your paid subscription.
+As a result, the official skill plays shorter briefing and contains ads.

 To streamline the whole process, the app has been packaged into a Docker container.

 The process of obtaining the custom link and deployment is fairly complex and not recommended for individuals without sufficient IT experience.